RubyQianru/mui-demo/README.md

 - slots: Quick filter allows filtering rows by multiple columns with a single text input.
 [Quick filter](https://mui.com/x/react-data-grid/filtering/quick-filter/), Easily export the rows in various file formats such as CSV, Excel, or PDF.
 [Export](https://mui.com/x/react-data-grid/export/)
 - pageSizeOptions: [Pagination](https://mui.com/x/react-data-grid/pagination/)
 - checkboxSelection: [Row Selection](https://mui.com/x/react-data-grid/row-selection/)

+### Styling

+- sx: Use sx attribute to style MUI components!
+Do not use tailwind CSS to directly style your component.

+Tips: Use Chrome inspect tool to find the class nested inside of MUI component.

 ## Charts